pzsette/SubscriptionsManager/report.md

 ## Execution

-To start the application from the **JAR** with the right paraments we used **picocli**, a framework for creating Java command line applications with almost zero code.
+To start the application from the **JAR** with the right parameters we used **picocli**, a framework for creating Java command line applications with almost zero code.
 Using its annotation the following arguments were specified:

 Argument | Description
 ---------|-------------